victorsworld/variable-math/README.md

 #### `greeter.js`

-Create a variable `name` and store your name in it.
+Create a variable `myName` and store your name in it.

 Below this, write a line of code that displays some greeting to that name (i.e.: "Hello Barry!")